Stakeholder Management

 - An important tool to analyze the stakeholders is the stakeholder engagement assessment matrix.

 - This tool provides a visual representation of the current and desired engagement levels of stakeholders.
-The larger the gap between the current and desired level, the more effort is required to engage those stakeholders.
+The stakeholders require more effort to engage when the gap between the current and desired level is larger.
 The target is to minimize that gap to zero.

-The project manager must monitor the engagement and satisfaction level of all stakeholders and make necessary changes to the plan if stakeholders are not completely satisfied.
+The project manager must monitor all stakeholders’ engagement and satisfaction levels and make necessary changes to the plan if stakeholders are not completely satisfied.

 Project Stakeholder Management knowledge area of PMBOK 6th edition: